A Guide to Residential Catch Basins and Dry Wells

 Good maintenance will prevent you from having a costly repair bill that can potentially involve water pumps, excavation and new mortar or concrete.
 The cost of an annual or semi-annual professional inspection is small compared to what any one of the bigger projects or major services could cost, such as a catch-basin replacement.

 Residential Dry-Well Installation & Repair

-Dry-well replacement can cost in a range from $1,000 to $3,000.
-It is something to get right, because even a slight imperfection in the slope of the pipe or an incorrect fitting can make the dry well lose effectiveness.
+Dry-well replacement can cost in the range of $1,000 to $3,000.
+It is something to get right because even a slight imperfection in the slope of the pipe or an incorrect fitting can make the dry well lose effectiveness.
 An average homeowner might not know that a catch-basin outlet needs a minimum of a three-inch-diameter pipe as well as a down-facing elbow or T-joint to discourage clogging.